Dominica

 Don’t miss the chance to see the nesting rituals of the loggerheads, hawksbills, leatherbacks and green sea turtles.
 Rosalie Beach attracts these turtles between March and August each year and it’s one of the most amazing things to watch.
 The Dominica Sea Turtle Conservation Organisation and the Rosalie Sea Turtle Initiative work together to train turtle watching guides and educate the community.

-Many visitors head to Dominica for health and wellness retreats.
+Many visitors head to Dominica for health and wellness retreats, too.
 If you’re in need of a holistic break or want to enjoy spa treatments, head to one of the hotels with spas or enjoy an Ayurvedic retreat.
 The clean mountain air helps relieve stress and restore your spirit.
 Plus, you can relax in one of the natural sulfur hot pools, enjoy a variety of nutritious tropical juices and connect with nature.

 Whether you’re heading to the island of Dominica for a relaxing getaway, eco-adventure or just to spend a few days learning about the local culture and traditions, you’ll find that this side of the Caribbean has a wealth of experiences in store.